ivanizag/iz80/README.md

 ### Pre-commit tests

-Note that some of the Zexall tests takes very long and is disabled for continuouos integrations.
+Note that the Zexall test suite is very long and is disabled for continuouos integration.
 To run it, execute:

 ```
 cargo test --release -- --nocapture --ignored --test zexall